gagechisholm/Instagram-Follow-Scraper/README.md

 # Instagram-Follow-Scraper
 Instagram bot that scrapes follower/following data from a target user, then tells you what data has changed since it was ran previously

-Once file is opened, insert corresponding data login_username --> the username of the account you will login to login_password --> the password of the account you will login to target_user --> the username of the account you wish to check status of if os.path.isfile --> insert path to where your file is stored, only change what is marked to change os.remove --> insert path to where your file is stored, only change what is marked to change
+Once file is opened, insert corresponding data: login_username --> the username of the account you will login to login_password --> the password of the account you will login to target_user --> the username of the account you wish to check status of

 Ignore error responses outputting html/css in the console, the program will handle exceptions within 30 seconds The first time you run it will initialize a database with the current data